 The core of recovery from anything is to change the way we manage these dimensions of our humanity.

 As any sincere practitioner of healing and growth will tell you, this practice isn’t easy, but it is well worth the effort.
+It’s the mental/emotional equivalent to winning the lottery, except students of meditative discipline don’t go bankrupt after the first two years like 80% of lottery winners do.

 So what if it’s difficult!
 We all know the good feeling of accomplishment when we rise to the challenge of difficulty.
 It builds character, confidence and health self-esteem.